Approximation of diffeomorphisms for quantum state transfers: Numerical experiments

 We studied the state transfer problem for two different target states.
 Namely, we first set

 and then

 In both cases, we started with a random initial guess where the components of $u=(u_{k,i})_{k=1,\ldots,M}^{i=0,1,2}$ were sampled as i.i.d.~realizations of the gaussian distribution $\mathcal{N}(0,0.01)$.
 We report the respective results in Fig.~\ref{fig:transfer_1} and Fig.~\ref{fig:transfer_2}.
-In the figures, the top pictures represent the graphs of $\psi_0$ (black), of the target state (blue), and of the state obtained through the transformation induced by the computed control (magenta).
-The center images report the profiles of the computed controls responsible for the two state transfers.
-Finally, the bottom pictures represent the action of the flow induced by the computed control as a function of the time.
-More precisely, the x-axis reports the evolution time, ranging in $[0,1]$, and each curve appearing in the image is the graph of the approximate solution of the controlled ODE with starting point in $\{x_1,\ldots,x_N\}$.
+In the figures, the top pictures represent the graphs of $\psi_0$ (black), of the target state (blue), and of the state obtained through the transformation induced by the computed control (magenta), while the bottom images report the profiles of the computed controls responsible for the two state transfers.